thedurphy/GnC.Data.Course.Project/README.md

 * reshape2

-# First Draft (before writing the script, do every step yourself)
+# First Draft
+####  I performed the following steps to manually create the requested datasets.
+Hopefully it will shed some insight on my thought process

 ## Importing the Data
 ### Imported the subject list from both the *train* and *test* directories into separate variables